-In our draft Governmental Accounting Standards (GASB) Statement 67 actuarial valuation report dated April 6, 2022, we provided the Net Pension Liabilities (NPL) and other elements that are required for completing the Plan's financial reporting requirements under GASB Statement 67.
+In our draft Governmental Accounting Standards (GASB) Statement 67 actuarial valuation report dated April 10, 2023, we provided the Net Pension Liabilities (NPL) and other elements that are required for completing the Plan's financial reporting requirements under GASB Statement 67.
 In this letter, we have provided as an addendum to that report two additional schedules that the American Institute of Certified Public Accountants (AICPA) State and Local Government Expert Panel recommends be prepared by the Retirement Association's actuary (Segal) for use in allocating the NPL and pension expense by employer, before we issue the full companion report for the employer's financial reporting for ACERA under GASB Statement 68.

-The attached schedules have been developed based on the assumptions, methods, and results shown in our report dated April 6, 2022.
-Exhibits A1 and A2 detail the method used for allocating the NPL and they provide the NPL amounts allocated to the seven employers at ACERA as of December 31, 2020 and December 31, 2021, respectively.
+The attached schedules have been developed based on the assumptions, methods, and results shown in our report dated April 10, 2023.
+Exhibits A1 and A2 detail the method used for allocating the NPL and they provide the NPL amounts allocated to the seven employers at ACERA as of December 31, 2021 and December 31, 2022, respectively.

-In preparing the addendum letter, we have applied the breakdown of General and Safety employer and employee contributions provided by ACERA before reflecting manual adjustments that increased the County's General employer and General employee contributions by about \$58,000 but decreased the County's Safety employer and Safety employee contributions by the same amount, as agreed to by ACERA.
-Those adjustments that are not deemed material would be reflected as part of next year's valuation.
+In preparing the addendum letter for the results as of December 31, 2021, we applied the breakdown of General and Safety employer and employee contributions provided by ACERA before reflecting manual adjustments that increased the County's General employer and General employee contributions by about \$58,000 but decreased the County's Safety employer and Safety employee contributions by the same amount, as agreed to by ACERA.
+Those adjustments that were not deemed material and therefore not used in preparing the December 31, 2021 addendum letter after consultation with ACERA are now reflected as part of the December 31, 2022 addendum letter.